Housing Options for 2014-2015:

 - By the start of the Fall semester, students who have completed 2 years since high school graduation are eligible to apply.

 - Selections are made on the basis of the group’s application and capacity.
-The director of residence life and the resident director team review each application and make assignments.
+The Director of Residence Life along with the Assistant Directors will review each application and make assignments based on several criteria.

 - Groups must maintain minimum capacity to retain the housing unit.
 If a group falls below minimum capacity each group member may forfeit the deposit money.

-- Deadline for finding replacement of a group member for spring semester is December 1st.
+- Deadline for finding replacements for unexpected departed group members for spring semester is December 1st.

 - The residence life team reserves the right to deny any or all applications for small group housing in order to maintain essentially full occupancy in campus student halls.